josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app/app.module.ts" path="upgrade-phonecat-3-final/app/app.module.ts"></code-example>

-And since you are routing to `PhoneListComponent` and `PhoneDetailComponent` directly rather than using a route template with a `<phone-list>` or `<phone-detail>` tag, you can do away with their Angular selectors as well.
+And since you are routing to `PhoneListComponent` and `PhoneDetailComponent` directly rather than using a route template with a `phone-list` or `phone-detail` element, you can do away with their Angular selectors as well.

 #### Generate links for each phone